fadnis-shaunak28/ECE-445-Notebooks/Notebooks/Navin/README.md

 ## Week 10 (4/8)
-Objective of the Week: This week I have a few things that must get done.
-For starters, I need to fully integrate the IR sensor and bluetooth funcionalities.
-I also will work with Shaunak to try to flash the ESP32 on the PCB.
-Lastly, I also want to write code for the capcaitative touch wire on the GPIO pins.
+Objective of the Week: Testing functionality of IR sensor, peltier module and capacitive touch pin all with ESP32 on the breadboarded DevKit

 Tasks accomplished:
-- This week I was able to interate the IR sensor and Bluetooth connection.
-Using a NRFI editor, I can see the packets coming into the bluetooth channel.
-Using UTF-8 decoding, I can see what information is sent in the packets.
-This will be applied to the front end app hopefully soon.
+- Fully integrate IR sensor and Bluetooth connection.
-- Additioanlly, Navin and I worked togeather to assemble capacitative touch on the ESP 32 dev kit.
-This was relatively quick and only required a few lines of code.
+- Varun and I worked together to assemble capacitative, relatively quick with direct streamline to ESP32 GPIO pin
-- I didn't get much done on the PCB aside from helping Shaunak stencil a mosfet onto the board.
-- Lastly, Navin and I worked on assembling the power subsystem onto the bread oad.
-We were able to achieve power conversion from 12V power source to a 5V ouptut via a voltage converter.
-We also implemented a P-Type mosfet on the board to control when power should be released.

-Goal for the following week:
-- Wrap up front-end code with Navin and integrate temperature settings along with event listeners to change power
-- Test heating subsystem with Shaunak and integrate it with power subsystem and control subsystem
-- Continue working on PCB
+- Worked with Varun in assembling the power subsystem onto the breadboard.
+Fully incorporated P-type MOSFET and 12V-5V converter on breadboard

 Attachments:
 ![image](https://github.com/fadnis-shaunak28/ECE-445-Notebooks/assets/157566074/da955e9b-899a-4175-ba13-2b924528f0a2)